disinfoRG/ZeroScraper/README.md

 ```

 ### Running
-1. To find new articles for a single site listed in Site table in database and store general info to Article and raw html to ArticleSnapshot table:
+1. Find new articles for a single site listed in Site table in database and store general info to Article and raw html to ArticleSnapshot table:

 ```sh
 $ python zs-site.py discover {site-id}